-Judge Bowes is a member of the Board of Trustees of Duquesne University, the Allegheny County Medical Society Foundation, the St. Thomas More Society, St. Anthony School Programs, and the Pittsburgh Civic Light Opera.
-She is a member of the National Association of Women Judges, co-chair of the Judiciary Committee of the Women's Bar Association of Western Pennsylvania and on the Advisory Board of Angel's Place.
-Judge Bowes is a past member of the Board of Trustees of St. Clair Memorial Hospital and the DePaul Institute for hearing-impaired children, and Past President of the Board of the Parental Stress Center for neglected and abused children, the St. Thomas More Society, and the Georgetown University Alumni Club of Pittsburgh.
-She was honored by Governor Tom Ridge with Pennsylvania's Best 50 Women in Business Award in 1997.
+Judge Bowes is a member of the Board of Trustees of the Allegheny County Medical Society Foundation, St. Anthony School Programs, and the Pittsburgh Civic Light Opera, and serves on the Advisory Board of Angel's Place.
+She is a former Board member of the Allegheny County Finance and Development Commission, which comprised four separate municipal authorities.
+Judge Bowes has served on the Board of Trustees of St. Clair Memorial Hospital, Duquesne University, and DePaul Institute for hearing-impaired children, and is past president of the Board of Directors of the Parental Stress Center for neglected and abused children, the St. Thomas More Society, and the Georgetown University Alumni Club of Pittsburgh.
+In 1997, she was honored by Governor Tom Ridge with Pennsylvania's Best 50 Women in Business Award.